misiektoja/spotify_monitor/docs/quick-start.md

 | Send a test webhook | Run `spotify_monitor --send-test-webhook` |

 <a id="manual-commands"></a>
-## Manual commands
+## Run Individual Commands

-Manual script examples use `python3` on macOS and Linux.
-On Windows use `python` in place of `python3`.
-Commands printed by Spotify Monitor detect the current interpreter automatically.
+The shorter examples in this section use a PyPI installation.
+For a manual script replace `spotify_monitor` with `python3 spotify_monitor.py` on macOS or Linux and `python spotify_monitor.py` on Windows.
+Docker and Docker Compose use the command prefixes under [Command Format by Installation Method](usage.md#command-format).
+Commands printed by Spotify Monitor detect the active installation automatically.

 If you prefer to configure authentication without the wizard, first open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the Spotify account you will use for monitoring.
 Then return to the terminal and import that browser login: